 Fundamentally, the tides are governed by the status of the moon.
-Spring tides coincide with a full moon (nothing to do with ‘the Spring’ as such) and neap tides with a new moon.
+Spring tides coincide with ‘full’ moons and ‘new’ moons (nothing to do with ‘the Spring’ as such) and neap tides with a half moon that is either ‘waxing’ (getting larger) or waning (getting smaller).
 Spring tides are always high tides whereas neap tides, even when the tide is in are much lower.
 During spring tides, the low tide (in other words when the tide is out) is also much lower than normal.
 During neap tides, the low tide is actually relatively high!

 Also, clearly not every location has its high tide or its low tide at the same time – these can vary quite significantly even over quite a small distance, something that is exacerbated further in estuarine areas such as the Thames and the Severn owing to the time taken for the ‘flood’ tide to reach as far as it can travel up a given river which, in the case of the Thames, is Teddington Lock.